Book Cover Project - The Lord of the Rings

 This illustrated book cover was created as a personal portfolio project based on The Lord of the Rings by J.R.R.
 Tolkien.

-I set out to design a wraparound cover that felt like a collector’s edition - grounded, symbolic, and steeped in the story’s legacy.
+I wanted to design a wraparound cover that felt like a collector’s edition - grounded, symbolic, and steeped in the story’s legacy.
 My aim was to create something that would feel familiar to long-time fans but still rich and detailed enough to invite a closer look.

 The illustration is built around a full map of Middle-earth, which I painted entirely from scratch in Procreate.
 I gave the map an aged, parchment-like feel, and then illustrated some of the story’s most iconic objects on top, as if they were physically laid on top of the map.